 Become a CISO

-This c-suite level position is the pinnacle of IT & security.
-Learn how to establish and maintain enterprise wide information security strategy as a CISO.
+Working as a Chief Information Security Officer (CISO) is a C-suite level position and the pinnacle of IT and security.
+Learn how to establish and maintain enterprise-wide information security strategy as a CISO.

 About this Career Path

-Taught by CISO’s for CISO’s, this career pathway has developed thousands of executives around the world.
-Interact with thousands of CISO’s, security managers,and leading security professionals whilst gaining your CEU’s/CPE’s for critical security certifications like the CISM and CCISO.
+Taught by CISOs for CISOs, this Career Path has developed thousands of executives worldwide.
+Interact with thousands of CISO’s, security managers, and leading security professionals while gaining your CEU’s/CPE’s for critical security certifications like the CISM and CCISO.

 Once Completed You Are Ready To:

 APPROX 2 MONTHSStudy 6 hrs/week and complete in 2 months

 Choosing CISO as a career path will provide you with a structured curriculum with specialized learning activities that will give you real-world training on how to become a successful CISO in the ever-changing security field.
 In this career path, you will learn about corporate cybersecurity management, NIST 800-53 security and privacy controls, business continuity and disaster planning, enterprise security case management, and numerous competencies of the effective CISO.